MDIL-SNU/SevenNet/README.md

 #### 2. Preprocess (optional)

+To obtain the preprocessed data, `sevenn_data/graph.pt`, `sevenn_graph_build` command can be used.
-You can preprocess the dataset with `sevenn_graph_build` to obtain `./sevenn_data/graph.pt` files.
-These files can be used for training (`sevenn`) or inference (`sevenn_inference`), skipping the graph build stage.
+The output files can be used for training (`sevenn`) or inference (`sevenn_inference`) to skip the graph build stage.

 ```bash
 sevenn_graph_build {dataset path} {cutoff radius}
 ```

-The output `./sevenn_data/graph.yaml` contains statistics and meta information for the dataset.
+The output `sevenn_data/graph.yaml` contains statistics and meta information for the dataset.
 These files must be located under the `sevenn_data`.
 If you move the dataset, move the entire `sevenn_data` directory without changing the contents.

 See `sevenn_graph_build --help` for more information.

 #### 3. Training

+Given that input.yaml and `sevenn_data/graph.pt` are prepared, SevenNet can be trained by the following command:

 ```bash
 sevenn input.yaml -s
 ```

-We support multi-GPU training features using PyTorch DDP (distributed data parallel).
-We use single process (or a CPU core) per GPU.
+We support multi-GPU training features using PyTorch DDP (distributed data parallel) with single process (or a CPU core) per GPU.

 ```bash
 torchrun --standalone --nnodes {number of nodes} --nproc_per_node {number of GPUs} --no_python sevenn input.yaml -d